Jess Stonestreet Jackson Jr.: Early life and education

 Jackson graduated from San Francisco's Abraham Lincoln High School.
 He earned a law degree from the University of California, Berkeley.
 While studying law he worked as a dock laborer, a Berkeley policeman, and an ambulance driver to put himself through school.
 Upon his graduation from Berkeley in 1951, Jackson started practicing real estate law.

-Wine production
+Career

 In the late 1950s, Jess Jackson started a law firm in the San Francisco area, specializing in property rights issues.
 Jackson was one of the founding members of the American California Trial Lawyers Association.
 In the 1970s, he was also one of the four founding members of Decimus, a company that leased IBM mainframe computers to corporations.